cdapio/cdap/docs/developer-guide/source/debugging.rst

   of the transactions present in the structure.
 - If there are no conflicts, all the writes of the transaction along with its write pointer are stored in the `committing change sets` structure.
-- The client—namely, a DataSet—can then ask the TM to commit the writes.
+- The client—namely, a Dataset—can then ask the TM to commit the writes.
 These are retrieved from the `committing change sets` structure.
 Since the `committed change sets` structure might have evolved since the last conflict check, another one is performed.
 If the transaction is in the `excluded set`, the commit will fail regardless